-Accessibility Services oversees academic accommodations and arranges services that address barriers between the learning environment and the functional impact of a disabling condition.
+Accessibility Services oversees academic accommodations and helps address barriers between the learning environment and the functional impact of a disabling condition.

 Academic accommodations are alterations made to the learning environment to create equitable educational opportunities by mitigating access issues.